Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Fast processing time.
 Loans can be approved within three hours, and if documents are signed before 12pm you can get the funds the same day.

 - Competitive interest rates.
-Interest rates start at 6.95% and are determined by your income, credit history, loan term and amount, and other financial commitments.
+Fixed interest rates start at 7.95% and are determined by your income, credit history, loan term and amount, and other financial commitments.

 - Responsible lending.
 Your LoanSpot consultant will assess your situation and ensure that your loan terms fit in with your budget.